 Winner:

-Tradestation, proven better fills and lower latency.
-If any reader wants to debate this point with us, we can show you the live trade by trade comparisons between the different trading strategy execution combinations.
-However, results speak for themselves – our algorithmic trading systems loaded to TradeStation constantly get better fills compared to other trading software.
+Tradestation has proven better fills and lower latency.
+If any reader wants to debate this point with us, we can show you the live trade-by-trade comparisons between the different trading strategy execution combinations.
+However, the results speak for themselves – our algorithmic trading systems loaded to TradeStation constantly get better fills compared to other trading software.

-You need to spend time on each platform and see which one suits your trading style and personality.
-Traders who require more custom-built and complex systems might need to look at using C# or Python, but I would say for the other 95% of day trader Easylanguage will suffice.
+You need to spend time on each platform and see which suits your trading style and personality.
+Traders who require more custom-built and complex systems might need to look at using C# or Python, but I would say for the other 95% of day traders Easylanguage will suffice.

-Ninja Trader although much improved still has a steep learning curve for the average day trader who wants to start automating.
+Ninja Trader, although much improved, still has a steep learning curve for the average day trader who wants to start automating.
 There is no need to spend hours learning C# when nearly all systems and strategies can be coded with both Multicharts and Tradestation PowerLanguage/EasyLanguage.
-In our experience, some traders/programmer want to take the long route to the goal often under the guise of technical superiority, trust us, most of the advanced coding is not required for the average algorithmic trading strategy.
+In our experience, some traders/programmers want to take the long route to the goal, often under the guise of technical superiority; trust us, most of the advanced coding is not required for the average algorithmic trading strategy.

-All platforms have their positives and negatives, for the Quant Savvy team, Tradestation is the winner.
-Tradestation has a highly rated mobile app, across the board commission price cuts combined with the free software and free live trading data and free historical data which can go back 20 years is a game changer.
-Tradestation has more than 30 years experience under its belt; it has always been a leader and innovator in the automated trading realm.
+All platforms have positives and negatives; for the Quant Savvy team, Tradestation is the winner.
+Tradestation has a highly rated mobile app, across-the-board commission price cuts combined with the free software and free live trading data and free historical data, which can go back 20 years, is a game changer.
+Tradestation has more than 30 years of experience; it has always been a leader and innovator in the automated trading realm.

-Making money is the primary purpose for most traders (except the self-described elite programmers who like to write lovely complex unnecessary code), the TradeStation live performance has better day trading fills, this means improved long-term results.
-Most other reviewers have never ran all platforms simultaneously side by side to test live trading execution, whereas, as we offer the Quant Savvy algorithmic trading strategies to users who trade with numerous different brokers we can easily track the live fills, Tradestation beats other fills 90% of the time.
-If you are interested to learn more about TradeStation, read our trading platform review where we compared TradeStation vs Interactive Brokers vs Amibroker vs eSignal vs NinjaTrader.
+Making money is the primary purpose for most traders (except the self-described elite programmers who like to write lovely complex, unnecessary code).
+The TradeStation live performance has better day trading fills, which means improved long-term results.
+Most other reviewers have never run all platforms simultaneously side by side to test live trading execution, whereas, as we offer the Quant Savvy algorithmic trading strategies to users who trade with numerous different brokers, we can easily track the live fills, Tradestation beats other fills 90% of the time.
+If you want to learn more about TradeStation, read our trading platform review, where we compared TradeStation vs Interactive Brokers vs Amibroker vs eSignal vs NinjaTrader.

-TradeStation is an overall winner not just for the algorithmic trading software but also for the best day trading platform.
+TradeStation is an overall winner for the algorithmic trading software and the best day trading platform.
 Our review has shown that TradeStation is the best day trading platform for beginners and intermediate traders using technical analysis or algorithmic trading.
-Tradestation TS is also a clear winner when it comes to the Mobile app, easy live Automated Trading, extensive free historical data, free 90-day tick data and a strong charting package.
+Tradestation TS is also a clear winner regarding the Mobile app, easy live Automated Trading, extensive free historical data, free 90-day tick data and a robust charting package.

 Really good article!
 I’ve been wanting to try out TradeStation for a while now.